justinkwan20/justinkwan20/README.md

 ## Hi there 👋
 I'm recent grad 🎓 of the class of 2020 that enjoy's volunteering 🤝, cycling 🚲, and meeting new people 😊. <br>

-<center> Service to others is the rent you 💲 for your room here on earth 🌎 </center>
+<p style="text-align: center;"> Service to others is the rent you 💲 for your room here on earth 🌎 </p>
 ->Muhammad Ali<-

 <!--